Joiry/HSL_Carp/qc_trim.md

   1) fastqc/0.11.7
 ~~~

+FastQC is a nice little program that will compile stats on the read quality of a fastq file and a few other general measures.
+We'll look over the results later and talk about what each section of the report means.

 Its important to note that the modules are only loaded into the current session, and that like shell variables are gone after logging out.
 You can have modules automatically loaded when you login, but I prefer to always explicitly load the modules that I need.
 You're less likely to be surprised by a version change or cross module conflict.

+***

+## Using FastQC

+The following can be done in your home directory, or we can work in the scratch space `/pine/scr/<a>/<b>/<onyen>`

+We'll make a trimming folder and enter it.

 ~~~
 $ mkdir trim
 $ cd trim
 ~~~

+Let's copy a test fastq, this is a file of E Coli reads, 5 million in fact.
+Its a bit bigger than the previous files we worked with, but still smaller than a typical modern fastq (of course this depends on your experiment)

 ~~~
 $ cp /proj/seq/data/carpentry/ecoli/ecoli_ref-5m.fastq.gz .
 ~~~

+Now we'll run `fastqc` on it.

 ~~~
 $ sbatch -o fqc.%j.out -e fqc.%j.err --wrap="fastqc *.fastq.gz"